 top of page

-I acknowledge the privileges that I carry being a white, cis, fem-presenting, woman who obtained higher education and sits in a place of power as a therapist opposite my clients.
+I believe that issues related to oppression are everyone's concern, not just the concern of those who are targets of the oppression.
+All humans deserve access to high quality, affirming, supportive mental health care from providers who are culturally humble and allow people to tell their own stories and for people to listen.
+I want to listen to my clients' stories and help my clients feel heard and acknowledged.
+I carry significant privilege being a white, cis, fem-presenting, woman who obtained higher education and sits in a place of power as a therapist opposite my clients.
 I try to ask permission before offering any advice or feedback.
 I don't want to make assumptions, and I want to offer a safe space where my clients can be themselves.
-Making mistakes is part of the learning process and practice of allyship.
 I am committed to centering the person who may be impacted by my privilege and apologizing for any mistakes.

 BLACK LIVES MATTER.